rohan-shenoy/rohan-shenoy.github.io/_projects/6_project.md

 \epsilon = \frac{\epsilon_1 + \epsilon_2}{2}.
 \]

 The averaged noise estimate \( \epsilon \) is then used in the reverse diffusion update.
-This forces the generated image to satisfy **both prompt constraints simultaneously**—one in the original orientation and one in the flipped orientation.
+This forces the generated image to satisfy both prompt constraints simultaneously—one in the original orientation and one in the flipped orientation.

 As a result, the final image lies at an intersection of two semantic manifolds: when viewed normally, it aligns with prompt \( p_1 \), and when flipped upside down, it aligns with prompt \( p_2 \).